Example:

 Success in the Reading Test:

-Success in the reading test depends a lot on your reading speed.
+Success in the reading test depends a lot on your reading speed and vocabulary.
 The ability to skim read and scan for information is really important .
 For most questions you will need to find synonyms in the text (words with the same meaning), so the reading test really tests your range of vocabulary.
 Read as much as you can in English to increase your reading speed and widen your range of vocabulary.
-Practice skim and scan reading frequently as you prepare for the test.
+Practise skim and scan reading frequently as you prepare for the test.
 One of the best ways to practise is by doing past IELTS test papers or practising with IELTS style reading questions.

 Example (Multiple Choice):